Pearson Chi-squared Conditional Randomization Test: Robustness of the PCR test

-Recall the thresholds $\th^{\mathsf{finite}}_{L,\alpha} $ and $\th^{\mathsf{asym}}_{L,\alpha}$ from~\eqref{eq:thresholds}.
-Under the null hypothesis, we have the following relations:
+} Recall the thresholds $\th^{\mathsf{finite}}_{L,\alpha} $ and $\th^{\mathsf{asym}}_{L,\alpha}$ from~\eqref{eq:thresholds}.
+Under the null hypothesis, we have the following relations: {

-\end{thm} We refer to Section~\ref{proof:thm:robust-model X} for the proof of Theorem~\ref{thm:robust-model X}.
+} \end{thm} } We refer to Section~\ref{proof:thm:robust-model X} for the proof of Theorem~\ref{thm:robust-model X}.
 Note that optimization~\eqref{eq:robust} is a quadratic programming and can be solved efficiently.
-Also, statistic $U_{n,L}(\delta)$, given as the optimal value of this optimization, is a decreasing function with respect to $\delta$ and when there is no mismatch between the true and the approximate version ($\delta = 0$), we recover the primary statistic $U_{n,L}$ that was given by Algorithm \ref{algorithm: model-xz}.
+Also, statistic $U_{\myg,L}(\delta)$, given as the optimal value of this optimization, is a decreasing function with respect to $\delta$ and when there is no mismatch between the true and the approximate version ($\delta = 0$), we recover the primary statistic $U_{\myg,L}$ that was given by Algorithm \ref{algorithm: model-xz}.

-As an immediate corollary of Theorem~\ref{thm:robust-model X} we can construct valid $p$-value for testing the conditional independence (i.e., super-uniform under the null hypothesis~\eqref{eq: CI hypothesis}), following the same recipe given by~(\ref{eq: p-val}-\ref{eq: p-val-asymptotic}), but using $U_{n,L}(\delta)$ instead of $U_{n,L}$.
+As an immediate corollary of Theorem~\ref{thm:robust-model X} we can construct valid $p$-value for testing the conditional independence (i.e., super-uniform under the null hypothesis~\eqref{eq: CI hypothesis}), following the same recipe given by~(\ref{eq: p-val}-\ref{eq: p-val-asymptotic}), but using $U_{\myg,L}(\delta)$ instead of $U_{\myg,L}$. { In the next theorem, we provide an upper bound on type-I error inflation, for the case that the standard test statistics $U_{n,L}$ is adopted while randomizations are drawn from the estimate conditional law $\hP_{X|Z}$